 How to Become a Teacher in San Francisco

-There are close to 12,000 teachers in the San Francisco area and kindergarten, elementary, middle, and secondary school teachers are expected to see considerable jobs growth through 2022.1,2 Public schools in the area are part of the San Francisco Unified School District (SFUSD), which serves over 57,000 students.1 There are many private and charter schools operating in the city as well.
+Public schools in San Francisco are part of the San Francisco Unified School District (SFUSD), which serves over 57,000 students.1 There are many private and charter schools operating in the city as well.
 Those interested in pursuing teaching jobs in San Francisco public schools must first become certified to teach in California through the Commission on Teacher Credentialing.
 Eligibility requirements for teacher certification in California include completion of a bachelor’s degree and teacher preparation program and passing the California Basic Educational Skills Test (CBEST) and the California Subject Examination for Teachers (CSET).
 Teachers with the San Francisco Unified School District must also earn an additional certification to teach English language learners from the California Commission on Teacher Credentialing (CTC).
 Charter school teachers must also be certified, but private schools set their own requirements.
 See the private and charter school section for more information, and continue reading to learn more about becoming a teacher in San Francisco.

 San Francisco School District Steps for Becoming a Teacher